hyperhq/docs.hyper.sh-hyper/FAQ/pricing.md

 # General FAQ

 #### What payment types do you accept?
-Currently, Hyper.sh accepts credit cards, including Visa, MasterCard, American Express, JCB, Discover, and Diners Club.
+Currently, Hyper.sh accepts credit or debit cards, including Visa, MasterCard, American Express, JCB, Discover, and Diners Club.

 #### Does Hyper.sh keep my credit card information?
 No, all payments are processed through Stripe, a trusted third party payment processing service.
 Hyper.sh does not retain any credit card information.